syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 {% endhighlight %}

 ### IsHidden
-SfDatagrid allows you to hide the particular column using [GridColumn.IsHidden](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~IsHidden.html) property.
-You can set the `IsHidden` property as `True` instead of setting column width as `0`.
+SfDataGrid allows you to hide a particular column using [GridColumn.IsHidden](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~IsHidden.html) property.
 The default value of the IsHidden property is `False`.

+N> You can set the `IsHidden` property as `True` instead of setting column width as `0`.

 The following code example shows you how to hide the column using IsHidden property.